-It has been noted previously that Eq.\ (\ref{NEEE}) may represent the fraction of identically prepared detectors within a single ensemble that have undergone a transition after observation at time $\tau$ \cite{louko2006often,langlois2006causal,louko2008transition}.
+It has been noted previously that Eq.\ (\ref{NEEE}) may be interpreted as the fraction of identically prepared detectors within a single ensemble that have undergone a transition after observation at time $\tau_F$ \cite{louko2006often,langlois2006causal,louko2008transition}.
 Since any observation alters the state of the system, Eq.\ (\ref{NEEE}) no longer carries this interpretation after the measurement.
-Therefore, Eq.\ (\ref{past}) compares the fraction of excited detectors in one ensemble, measured at $\tau + \delta \tau$, with that of another identically prepared ensemble measured at $\tau$, in the limit $\delta \tau \to 0^+$.
+Therefore, Eq.\ (\ref{past}) compares the fraction of excited detectors in one ensemble, measured at $\tau_F + \delta \tau_F$, with that of another identically prepared ensemble measured at $\tau_F$, in the limit $\delta \tau_F \to 0^+$.
 A characteristic of Eq.\ (\ref{past}) is that it may be negative for certain values of $\tau$ \cite{louko2006often,langlois2006causal,louko2008transition}.
-To understand this, consider the final (unnormalised) detector-field state after a conditional measurement of the control in the state $|c\rangle$, given by \begin{widetext}
+To understand this, consider the final (unnormalised) detector-field state after a conditional measurement of the control in the state $|\mu \rangle$, given by

-\end{widetext} where $\mu\ranglem$ and $\nu\ranglem$ are orthogonal field states.
-Given a measurement of the system at the proper time $\tau$, the detector is in a superposition of the ground and excited states, weighted by the amplitudes $\mu$ and $\nu$.
-Importantly, these amplitudes need not be monotonic with $\tau$, as they contain field operators evaluated along different trajectories.
-In spacetime regions where the motion changes rapidly, the interplay between these terms may induce destructive interference which \textit{decreases} the probability of excitation.
-In this way, the instantaneous transition rate in Eq.\ (\ref{past}) may take on negative values, whereas Eq.\ (\ref{NEEE}), representing the excitation probability, is strictly positive.
-Since the excitation of the detector is derived from a product of first-order interactions (i.e. $\sigma(\tau') |g\rangle$), we must be careful not to interpret negative transition rates as resulting from second-order processes, such as detector excitation followed by emission.
+\end{widetext} where $\hat{\alpha}\ranglem$ and $\hat{\beta}\ranglem$ are orthogonal field states.
+Given a measurement of the system at the proper time $\tau_F$, the detector is in a superposition of its ground and excited states, weighted by the amplitudes $\alpha$ and $\beta$.
+Importantly, these amplitudes need not be monotonic with $\tau_F$, as they contain field operators pulled back to the different trajectories.
+In spacetime regions where the dynamics change rapidly, the interplay between these terms may induce destructive interference that decreases the probability of excitation.
+In this way, the instantaneous transition rate in Eq.\ (\ref{past}) may take on negative values, whereas Eq.\ (\ref{NEEE}), representing the transition probability, is strictly positive.
+Moreover, since transitions in the detector arise from products of first-order terms in the perturbative expansion of $\hat{U}$, negative transition rates cannot be interpreted as arising from second-order processes such as detector excitation followed by emission.